 Tampering with or activating an alarm in a non-emergency situation may result in disciplinary actions by the Office of Student Support and Judicial Affairs, as well as the assessment of a charge for costs attributed to the false alarm.
 Fire extinguishers are located on the exterior of each building, which are to be used in the event a minor fire occurs.
-For safety, fireworks, firecrackers and flammable or combustible liquids are not permitted to be stored in any apartment, with the exception of barbecue starter fluid, which may be stored in one-pint metal cans, and may be stored within each apartment.
+For safety, fireworks, firecrackers and flammable or combustible liquids are not permitted to be stored in any apartment.

 Smoke detectors have been provided to each unit, as required by law.
 All detectors are tested prior to move-in and are deemed to be in operable condition.
-For safety reasons, residents are required to check all detectors on a weekly basis to ensure they are functioning properly.
+For safety reasons, residents are required to check regularly all detectors on a weekly basis to ensure they are functioning properly and report any malfunctioning detectors to management right away.
 If any are beeping regularly or are not working when the test button is pressed, it may be a sign that the detector needs a new battery.
 It is the resident's responsibility to ensure that the battery is in operable condition at all times and to replace the battery as needed (unless otherwise provided by law).
 Free batteries are available at the Leasing Center upon request.
 Residents should not remove, disable, or disconnect any detectors at any time.
 If any smoke alarm sounds for no apparent reason during, before or after office hours, please contact the office and management will resolve the problem as soon as possible.